-Did you know that by improving the energy efficiency of your home, you could lower your energy bills, make your house warmer, more comfortable and reduce harmful greenhouse gas emissions?
+By improving the energy efficiency of your home, you can lower your energy bills, make your house warmer and more comfortable while reducing greenhouse gas emissions.

 Many homes in Ireland are on the lower end of the A to G Building Energy Rating scale.
 They perform poorly in comparison to homes built to current building standards.
 By law, all homes undergoing major renovations must be built to a minimum B2 energy rating.
 If you would like to get your home to a minimum B2 building energy rating (BER), then the first place to start is with the building fabric.
 You want to reduce heat loss, keeping it in the home for longer.

 This will involve some or all of the following:

 - Attic insulation

 - Window and door upgrades